Apply for Financial Aid

 - The preferred FAFSA completion deadline for returning students is June 15th, 2013.
 If you do not meet the completion deadline this will delay processing of your financial aid packet which could result in delays to your funds disbursement for the Fall 2013 term.

 After you have completed your FAFSA, confirm mailing address.
-2013–2014 Financial Aid Award Notice emails are sent to each student's Adler School email address, however, the Office of Financial Aid may send other material to the student address on record.
+2013–2014 Financial Aid Award Notice emails are sent to each student's Adler University email address, however, the Office of Financial Aid may send other material to the student address on record.
 Please check WebAdvisor to confirm we have the correct address and contact the Registrar to make any necessary changes.

 Finally, update your Student Aid Report (SAR).
 Once you submit your FAFSA, the Department of Education will send you a SAR for review.
 If you have missing or incorrect information, make changes immediately.
 Your completed FAFSA will be sent to us, and we will produce an award notice email detailing your Direct Loan and Federal Work Study award.
 You must complete and return all required forms before we can certify Direct Loans.

-Note: Some students' files will be selected for a process called Verification, either by the Department of Education or by the school.
+Note: Some students' files will be selected for a process called Verification, either by the Department of Education or by the University.
 If your file is verified, you will be required to submit a signed copy of your federal tax return and additional forms before an award notice email can be produced for you.
 This step can delay the application process, so we strongly recommend completing the FAFSA early.